dbeurle/neon/README.md

 # neon
-A non-linear finite element code
+A non-linear finite element code.
+This project is still under development and is not considered stable.

 ## Building